BEFH/snakemake-executor-plugin-lsf/docs/further.md

 defaults built in, which are automatically activated when using any non-local executor (hence also with lsf).
 Use mem_mb_per_cpu to give the standard LSF type memory per CPU

-Currently, this executor plugin only works with MB limits on LSF and with memory per thread.
-We are changing that.

 ## MPI jobs {#cluster-slurm-mpi}

 Snakemake\'s LSF backend also supports MPI jobs, see